ibm-client-engineering/packer-rhel-vsphere/README.md

 ## Environment Requirements

-### Red Hat Partner Connect Account
+### Red Hat ISO Options: Boot vs Full DVD

+This build supports installation using either a boot ISO or the full DVD ISO for RHEL.

+- **Boot ISO:**
-While you can download the RHEL ISOs from a free Red Hat developer account, this build is configured to perform an online installation.
-This means you do not need to download or upload the full ISO, which saves a lot of time and bandwidth.
-However, this online install method requires a Red Hat Activation Key and an Organization ID, which are only available through a Red Hat Partner Connect account or a paid subscription.
-IBMers should have access to a Parter Connect account.
+ Much smaller in size (~1GB), making it significantly faster to download and upload to vSphere.
+However, it requires an **online installation**, which means you must provide a valid Red Hat Activation Key and Organization ID.
+These credentials are typically available through a **Red Hat Partner Connect account** or a paid subscription.

+- **Full DVD ISO:**
+ Over 10GB in size, which can take considerable time to download and upload to your virtualization platform.
+This ISO supports offline installation, so it does not require RHSM Activation Key and Organization ID.
+Use this option if you do not have access to a Partner Connect account.

+If you have access to a Partner Connect account, using the boot ISO is the recommended and most efficient option.

-See below section [Red Hat Subscription Manager](#red-hat-subscription-manager) for details on how to verify if you have the proper type of account.
+See below section [Red Hat Subscription Manager](#red-hat-subscription-manager) for details on how to verify if you have a Partner Connect account.

 ### Platform